caurnhammer/plosone21lmererp/README.md

 The original ERP data as well as the fitted datasets described in the article can be downloaded from https://osf.io/nrb4t/ .
 Datasets are to be placed in the ./data/ directory.

-# PACKAGE and CODE information
+# Package and Code information

 The Julia code implements data pre-processing and fitting of lmerEPR models.
 Developed on Julia version 1.5.1.